 Whether you are looking to add resale value to your home, improve your family’s living conditions, or age in place, there are many reasons to plan a home remodeling.
 Knowing how your home compares to others in the neighborhood will help you determine what projects you should pursue.
 Also, if you plan to stay in your home for several decades, consider the safety and durability of materials and design projects around your current needs.

 After deciding on your budget and team, you’ll need to create a timeline for the project.
 It’s important to discuss how long each component will take and in what order those phases will occur.
 Be sure to plan accordingly, taking into consideration the shipping of materials and holiday schedules.
 If you plan to hire a team to do the work, you must communicate clearly with them.
 Having an idea of when each phase of the project will begin and end is essential to keep everyone happy.

 Before beginning your home remodel project, you must obtain building permits.
 These permits are like permission slips from your local government, ensuring that your work meets local regulations and will leave your home safe for future occupants.
 Building permits vary by city and state, and you should consult the building department in your area to determine which permits are required for your project.
 Once you have obtained your permits, it is essential to post a copy of your application in your home’s window.

-A 0% introductory interest rate credit card can be a convenient option for more minor home improvements.
-If you can repay the loan in full within the introductory period, you will only have to pay a low-interest rate.
+A 0% introductory interest rate credit card can be convenient for more minor home improvements.
+If you can repay the loan in full within the introductory period, you will only have to pay a low interest rate.
 Credit cards can provide a low-interest loan that fits your budget if you cannot pay off the balance within the introductory period.
 Credit cards also offer the added convenience of dispute rights in case you don’t get the money you need.